Police corruption: Hungary

+Indonesia

 Italy

 Italy ranks at the same level or below eastern European countries in the Corruption Perception rating.

 The Italian Police Force is difficult to monitor in terms of corruption due to its decentralised nature.
 There are four different branches of the Italian policing system, broken up into the Carabinieri, the State Police, the Local Police and the Guardia di Finanza.
 Due to the delegation of responsibilities between the branches it is the case that monitoring all of them with one centralised and independent body becomes extremely logistical and difficult.
 The Guardia di Finanza is charged with the responsibility of regulating all financial dealings, within and outside of Italy.
 It can be seen, therefore, that this branch of the national police force may need the most attention and regulation, due to their constant dealings with money.

 Kazakhstan

 Kazakhstan ranks below many countries in the Corruption Perception Index.
 Official statistics of corruption charges within the police show 203 in 2014, 307 in 2017, and 165 in 2019.
 These campaign-style zigzagging trends are still minuscule considering the scale of police bribe-taking in Kazakhstan.
 The International Crime Victims Survey (ICVS) reported that in a one-year period (June 2017–May 2018), 5.2% of Kazakhstanis were victims of official bribe-seeking and in almost half of these cases the bribe-seeker was a police officer.
 Taking only the adult population of Kazakhstan into account, the ICVS police bribery figures suggest around 400,000 incidents of police bribery every year in Kazakhstan.
 These calculations are most likely very conservative in that they only capture when a bribe has been solicited and exclude instances of citizen-initiated bribery.